-"A network of volunteers and biologists that monitor wintering shorebirds across the Pacific Flyway."
+"A network of volunteers and biologists monitoring shorebird populations across the Pacific Flyway."

 - Two new research papers published using our shorebird survey data that was collected by hundreds of volunteers and biologists!